-What Qualifies as a Small Load Move?
+What Qualifies as a Small Long Distance Move?

 - Partial apartment or dorm moves (1-3 rooms of belongings)